-For Palo and Remy (the latter can be found on the Disney Dream and Disney Fantasy), a fancier dress code applies.
-At Palo, the requirement is dress pants with a shirt or jacket for men.
+For Palo, Remy, and Enchante (Remy can be found on the Disney Dream and Disney Fantasy and Enchante can be found on the Disney Wish), a fancier dress code applies.
+When dining at these locations, the requirement is dress pants with a shirt or jacket for men.
 (Jacket is optional).
 For women, a dress or pantsuit should be worn.
 Jeans, shorts, capris, flip flops and tennis shoes are not allowed.
 At Remy, a tuxedo, sports jacket, or suite jacket is required along with dress pants for men, with ties optional.
 For women, a cocktail dress, pantsuit, or skirt and blouse are required.
 Jeans, shorts, capri pants, flip flops and tennis shoes are also not permitted here.

 For guests sailing on a 7-Night Cruise, you will celebrate the spirit with a special deck party.
 You are invited to join in the fun by wearing festive island wear including colorful shirts, dresses, shorts, or pants.
 This is the perfect time to dust off that Hawaiian shirt 😉